The Realm of Potentials

 Potentials and the Identity of object

-Because of the dynamic nature of existence, a complete description of the identity of object must include the factor of time.
-Changes, which objects manifest, are either caused by the effect of external environment, or caused by inner disposition for change within the makeup of object.
+Because of the dynamic nature of existence, a complete description of the identity of an object must include the factor of time.
+Changes, which objects manifest, are either caused by the effect of external environment, or caused by inner disposition for change within the makeup of objects .

 Suppose we take the example of the actual state (A) of a seed of a fruit - under observation.
 We can verify its class of belonging and its specific properties (a) - a description identifying its actual state.
 This seed has a number of future possibilities (p) that it can develop into.